terskayl/sparkAppl/README.md

 Liking Posts
 Commenting

-Created using React and Django
+Created using React and Django and TailwindCSS